Picnic (1955 film): Plot

+Madge meets Hal and tells him where to find Alan.
+As their eyes lock, Madge and Hal are instantly attracted to each other.

-In the morning of Labor Day 1955, vagrant Hal Carter arrives by freight train in a Kansas town to visit his fraternity friend Alan Benson.
-While staying with kindly Helen Potts, Hal also meets Alan's girlfriend, Madge Owens, Madge's sister Millie, and their mother.
-Alan is happy to see the "same old Hal" and shows Hal his family's sprawling grain elevator operations.
-Alan promises Hal a steady job as a "wheat scooper" and invites him to attend the town's Labor Day picnic.
+Alan is happy to see the "same old Hal" and shows him his family's sprawling grain-elevator operations.
+He promises Hal a steady job as a "wheat scooper" (though Hal was hoping to start off as an executive) and invites him to attend the town's Labor Day picnic.